FriendsOfOuro/geteventstore-php-core/README.md

 -------
 Development started in april 2014.

-Currently API can append events to streams and delete streams See [Roadmap](https://github.com/dbellettini/php-eventstore-client/wiki/Roadmap) for more information.
+Currently API can append events to streams and delete streams.
+See [Roadmap](https://github.com/dbellettini/php-eventstore-client/wiki/Roadmap) for more information.

 Contributing